 Shenoy graduated from Syracuse University with a master’s degree in computer engineering; he has an MBA from the University of Oregon.
 He holds 16 patents in computer and microprocessor technology.

 Corporate Vice President; Chief Supply Chain Officer

 Dr. Randhir Thakur is corporate vice president and chief supply chain officer.
 In this role, he is responsible for Intel’s Global Supply Chain and drives ecosystem engagement across technology, design, manufacturing and product supply chains.
 A veteran of the semiconductor industry, Thakur joined Intel in 2017.
 Previously, he served as executive vice president and general manager of the silicon systems group at Applied Materials Inc., where he had overall responsibility for the company’s portfolio of semiconductor business.
 Before rejoining Applied Materials in 2008, Thakur served as executive vice president at SanDisk Corp.
 He initially joined Applied Materials in 2000.
 Earlier in his more than 25-year career, he served as general manager at Steag Electronic Systems AG and held various technical leadership positions at Micron Technology Inc. Thakur has made seminal contributions to the semiconductor industry and holds more than 300 patents.

-Corporate Vice President; Chief Diversity and Inclusion Officer
+Senior Vice President; Chief Strategy Officer